whyboris/Video-Hub-App/README.md

 - **Node**: I recommend to use the same version as _Electron_ uses internally, but version 10 or above should work.
 - **Angular CLI**: not required but may be useful: [Angular CLI](https://cli.angular.io).

+To help debug a production build of VHA you can use [Debugtron](https://github.com/bytedance/debugtron)

 ## Thank you

 This software would not be possible without the tremendous work by other people: